CF Families

 Schram uses a variety of mediums and technology for her artwork.

-Schram’s greatly enjoyed her time in the military and would recommend the experience to anyone.
-The time she spent in the military has impacted her work in many ways, from giving her material to work into her comic strips, to the skills necessary for running her business.
+Schram enjoyed her time in the military and would recommend the experience to anyone.
+She notes the time she spent in the military impacted her work in many ways, from giving her material to work into her comic strips, to the skills necessary for running her business.

 “I feel the military is something everyone should do.
 It teaches you the true human being.
 It teaches you true teamwork and accountability for others.
 It teaches you empathy and compassion.
 It teaches you loyalty and discipline.
 Time management and how I relate and speak to people, also managing any conflicts and situations I might encounter with customers as well,” said Schram.